 While catchy looking and unconventional, misspelling or removing vowels from words to create a business name can come with its flaws.
 Removing vowels can make it harder to read and pronounce your business name.

-If you opt for this route, we suggest you work with a really simple, obvious name like Lyft, or Flikr.
+If you opt for this route, we suggest you work with a really simple, obvious business name like Lyft, or Flikr.

 Examples of catchy business names that are intentionally misspelled or missing a vowel:

 - Cheez It

 Creative business name examples